Gongfu Cha with Gaiwan

 Slowly pour the water into the gaiwan in an spiral fashion; begin pouring just below the rim and continue downward until you reach the centre of the vessel.

-Don't worry if you slightly overfill the gaiwan.
+Don't worry if you slightly overfill the gaiwan; it will simply drain away.

 Use the edge of the lid to push any stray leaves into the water.
-Cover the gaiwan and time your infusion.
+Scrape off any tea foam with the lid and cover the vessel.
+If any foam or leaves have gathered on the outside, rinse with hot water.

 When it is time to pour, carefully hold the gaiwan along the rim with your thumb and middle finger.
 Retract the lid with your index finger to make a small pouring aperture.